-The remaining 2 percent of the funding is distributed on the basis of relative enrollments of students who were exclusively enrolled in distance education courses.
+Two percent of the funding is distributed on the basis of relative enrollments of students who were exclusively enrolled in distance education courses.
 There are two elements to this distribution:

-- 5. 1 percent of the funding is allocated on the basis of the full-time equivalent enrollment (FTE) of Pell Grant recipients; and - 6.
-1 percent of the funding is allocated on the basis of the full-year (headcount) enrollment of Pell Grant recipients.
+- 5. One percent of the funding is allocated on the basis of the full-time equivalent enrollment (FTE) of Pell Grant recipients; and - 6.
+One percent of the funding is allocated on the basis of the full-year (headcount) enrollment of Pell Grant recipients.